andrew-spade-acn/d3-react-presentation/PITCHME.md

 D3 is:

-* a *visualization* toolkit for creating _data-driven documents_
+* A *visualization* toolkit for creating _data-driven documents_
-* most often used for making charts, but is not explicitly a charting library
+* Most often used for making charts, but is not explicitly a charting library
-* declarative, providing reliable wrappers for clunky SVG syntax and DOM methods.
+* Declarative, providing reliable wrappers for clunky SVG syntax and DOM methods

-D3 emphasizes "efficient manipulation of documents based on data".
+* "Efficient manipulation of documents based on data"

 +++

-#### Raw HTML
+Raw HTML
 ```html
   <line x1="0" y1="0" x2="200" y2="200"/>
 ```

-#### D3
+D3
 ```javascript
 d3.svg.line()
   .x((d) => (d.x))